The West Coast Wilderness Railway is Tasmania's rainforest railway, blending history, forest and a deep gorge.

-The train stops at remote wilderness stations along the route which offer activities including a rainforest walk, viewing the train being turned on a manual turntable, panning for gold, tastings of wild honey, and stunning photo opportunities.
+Passengers can stop at these stations for activities including a rainforest walk, the chance to watch the train being turned on a manual turntable, panning for gold, and tastings of wild honey.